ezsystems/ezpublish-kernel/Readme.md

 - [eZ/Publish/SPI/Persistence](eZ/Publish/SPI/Persistence) - a layer which is not frozen yet, meaning it might change in between releases.
 Those are persistence interfaces for Storage Engine.
 - [eZ/Publish/SPI](eZ/Publish/SPI) - (anything other than Persistence) is frozen and has a Backward Compatibility promise of Service Provider Interface, meaning no breaking changes both from consumption and implementation POV.
 - [eZ/Publish/Core](eZ/Publish/Core) - implementations of both APIs and SPIs; the naming aims to map to name of the interface they implement.
 For example, `Core\Persistence\Legacy` being implementation of `SPI\Persistence`.
+- [eZ/Publish/Core/REST](eZ/Publish/Core/REST) is a component providing REST server and *prototype* of a REST Client.

 ### Testing Locally